-These tubes are Gen 2 by US definition due to the lack of GaAs (gallium arsenide - a semi conductor) though technically they are a hybrid technology as they utilize a multi-alkali photocathode.
+These tubes are Gen 2 by US definition due to the lack of GaAs (gallium arsenide - a semi conductor), though technically they’re a hybrid technology as they utilize a multi-alkali photocathode.
 Whereas Gen 2 of the "old days" used a bi-alkali.
-Photonis tubes feature some of the fastest autogating out there.
-This lends itself to excellent high light resolution preservation while also being resilient to exposure.
+Photonis tubes also feature some of the fastest autogating out there.
+This lends itself to excellent high light resolution preservation, while also being resilient to exposure.
 Photonis can utilize more of the light spectrum than Gen 3 offerings.
 That being said, Gen 3 tubes will perform better in absolute low light.
 Echo are a great choice for the more budget minded user and will offer great performance for their cost.

 Elbit offers a variety of Gen 3 tube types, all of which are filmed.
 This means there is an aluminum oxide film utilized in the internal "layering" of the tube construction, to put it into simple terms.
 This technology was developed to extend tube life.
 Contrary to misinformation you may encounter, filmed vs filmless/unfilmed both exhibit the same projected lifespan.
 While filmed technology was developed to extend tube life, both thin-filmed and unfilmed/filmless intensifiers have the same prescribed lifespan.

-While L3H does manufacture thin-filmed tubes, we only offer their products in filmess variety.
-Filmless tubes, in comparison to thin-filmed and Photonis Echo, will perform the best in absolute low light - on an all equal spec basis.
+While L3H does manufacture thin-filmed tubes, we only offer their products in Unfilmed variety.
+Unfilmed tubes, in comparison to thin-filmed and Photonis Echo, will perform the best in absolute low light - on an all equal spec basis.
 This technology is a little newer than filmed technology.
 Again, there is no loss in tube life in an unfilmed/filmless system.

 Cosmetics & Tube Grade: